wfaquieri/WiniciusFaquieri/README.md

 ---
+- I have a Master Degree in Economics with an emphasis on Quantitative Methods.
+- I found myself working and studying in the area of technology.

-I work as a data analyst in the Data Mining team at FGV-IBRE, I have experience in data research and analysis.
-I have been at FGV since 2017 and have already developed and participated in several projects related to Data Science, Data Analytics and Big Data.
+- I work as a data analyst in the Data Mining team at FGV-IBRE

-I have technical skills in statistical programming, with advanced knowledge in R; experience in developing, maintaining and deploying R Shiny application in production; Master's degree in Economics and master's student in artificial intelligence, machine learning and deep learning.
+- I have technical skills in statistical programming,

 ---